 For example, the Split Text node inputs a single Text and separates it into parts.
 Each part is a Text.
-The node outputs the collection of parts as a Text List.
+The node outputs the collection of parts as a List of Text.

 A list is a sequence of data items.
 Lists are useful when you want to work with a collection of data items instead of just one.